 To set up number series for prepayments

-In the Search box, enter Sales & Receivables Setup, and then choose the related link.
+- Choose the icon, enter Sales & Receivables Setup, and then choose the related link.

-In the Sales & Receivables Setup window, expand the Numbering FastTab.
+- On the Sales & Receivables Setup page, expand the Numbering FastTab.

 To block shipments for unpaid prepayment

-In the Sales & Receivables Setup window, on the General FastTab, select the Check Prepayment when Posting field.
+On the Sales & Receivables Setup page, on the General FastTab, select the Check Prepayment when Posting check box.

 By default, Phyllis requires customer 20000 to be invoiced for a 30% down payment on all orders.
 Therefore, she will enter a default prepayment percentage on the customer card.